ygdes/ttihp-HDSISO8RS/docs/info.md

 Note 2: The LFSR_PERIOD pulse should appear 193 clock cycles after the release of the RESET pin.

-Note 3: The RESET signal does not clear the contents of the SISO.
-Don't forget to flush its contents before use, by waiting for a few hundreds of cycles after releasing the RESET.
+Note 3: The RESET signal clears the contents of the SISO.
+Give it a few cycles for the 0 to propagate through all the latches while it flushes after releasing the RESET.

 ![](TT_interface_LFSR8.png)